d-rideout/MeleeWizard/doc/HouseRules.md

 * A character who must forget talents or languages due to a permanent loss of IQ may bump a talent or language from one of its three 'learning slots', and replace it with the forgotten talent or language.
 * Turn is 5 seconds.
 (This is stated in AM pg 2.
 ITL implies 10 seconds on pg 66.
 (5 seconds is already a ridiculously long time to run 10 hexes = 13 meters))

+* A side which has at least one conscious figure still on the battlefield wins.
+Surviving characters on sides which win a battle and remain on the battlefield evenly split the full xp value of unconscious foes, and 1/3 xp value for non-winners which flee.
+(Because I am really unconfortable with the 'slit throats for xp' and 'chase down foes for xp' motivations.)

 These are the '**standard**' house rules.
 It will be convenient to allow variants, to facilitate play testing them.
 I will present the **named variants in boldface**, so that the choice of rules for a particular game can be easily described using these named variants.